Free Trial

 Smith & Wesson Brands logo with Consumer Discretionary background

-Renaissance Technologies LLC reduced its holdings in shares of Smith & Wesson Brands, Inc. (NASDAQ:SWBI - Free Report) by 4.8% in the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 2,735,574 shares of the company's stock after selling 138,801 shares during the quarter.
-Renaissance Technologies LLC owned 6.22% of Smith & Wesson Brands worth $27,643,000 at the end of the most recent reporting period.
+Renaissance Technologies LLC lessened its stake in Smith & Wesson Brands, Inc. (NASDAQ:SWBI - Free Report) by 4.8% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 2,735,574 shares of the company's stock after selling 138,801 shares during the period.
+Renaissance Technologies LLC owned 6.22% of Smith & Wesson Brands worth $27,643,000 as of its most recent SEC filing.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, April 3rd.
-Investors of record on Thursday, March 20th were issued a $0.13 dividend.
-This represents a $0.52 dividend on an annualized basis and a yield of 5.68%.
-The ex-dividend date of this dividend was Thursday, March 20th.
-Smith & Wesson Brands's dividend payout ratio is currently 80.00%.
+The company also recently declared a quarterly dividend, which was paid on Thursday, April 3rd.
+Investors of record on Thursday, March 20th were paid a $0.13 dividend.
+The ex-dividend date was Thursday, March 20th.
+This represents a $0.52 annualized dividend and a yield of 5.59%.
+Smith & Wesson Brands's dividend payout ratio (DPR) is presently 80.00%.

 About Smith & Wesson Brands